Sustainable fashion: Materials controversies

 Though some designers have marketed bamboo fiber as an alternative to conventional cotton, citing that it absorbs greenhouse gases during its life cycle and grows quickly without pesticides, the conversion of bamboo fiber to fabric is the same as rayon and is highly toxic.
 The Federal Trade Commission ruled that the labeling of bamboo fiber should read "rayon from bamboo".
 Bamboo fabric can cause environmental harm in production due to the chemicals used to create a soft viscose from hard bamboo.

 Second-hand controversies

 In Tanzania, used clothing is sold at Mitumba markets (Swahili for "bundles").
 Most of the clothing is imported from the United States.
 However, there are concerns that trade in secondhand clothing in African countries decreases development of local industries even as it creates employment in these countries.
-While the reuse of materials brings resource savings, there are some concerns that the influx of cheap.
+While the reuse of materials brings resource savings, there are some concerns that the influx of cheap secondhand clothing can undermine local textile and garment industries.